emocantemocan/mi-boot-replacer/README.md

-# MiPad Custom Boot Animation
+# Xiaomi Custom Boot Animation
 English | [简体中文](/README_zh-CN.md)

 ## Introduction
-A simple module designed exclusively for tablet devices, replacing the boot animations with custom ones.
-Unlike phones, tablets often adapt their animations based on device orientation.
+A simple module designed to replace the boot animations with custom ones.
+This module is also compatible with tablets since, in contrast to phones, tablets frequently modify their animations according to the orientation of the device.

 ## Requirements
 - Magisk v26.1+ / KernelSU v0.8.0+ / APatch 10568+
-- Android 11+ (API 30+)
+- Android 11+ (API 30+) running MIUI/HyperOS
 > [!WARNING]
 > This module is designed for Magisk.
 KernelSU and APatch are not fully supported and unexpected bugs may occur.